tanvir-robin/social-media/README.md

   - Show Like Count, Comment Count, Specific Reactions, and User Reaction Status.
   - Long press Reaction button to handle multiple types of reactions (Like, Love, Care, Angry, Sad).
   - Feed post background color is applied on posts that has background according to API Documentation.
+  - Text color for the feed content will be dyanmic based on the background color of the post.
+Best contrast color will be picked as text color based on the background the post.
 - **Comments**:
   - Show full names and profile photos.
   - Nested replies for every comment.